k3vinw/simple-dotfiles-kit/README.md

 ## Install

-Recommended steps:
+There's two different approaches you can take.

+1. Install this repository as a template.
+2. Use this repository as a reference and handle the installation in a more manual fashion.

+Recommended steps to install as a template:

+1. clone this repository
+2. copy all the files and directories into your $HOME directory
-1. copy ~/.dotfiles/bin/dotfiles to ~/.local/bin
+3. copy ~/.dotfiles/bin/dotfiles to ~/.local/bin
-2. update your shell's PATH to include ~/.local/bin
+4. update your shell's PATH to include ~/.local/bin
-3. add `.dotfiles/*.git` to your `$HOME/.gitignore`

 ## Setup